Response of a baryon-charged medium to energetic partons: Abstract

 \section{Abstract}

 We explore the response to energetic partons of a baryon-charged medium produced in low energy heavy-ion collisions in which the partonic energy loss rate is expected to depend on both temperature and baryon chemical potential.
 The energy and momentum deposited by the partons are described by dynamical sources added to hydrodynamic equations of motion.
 We study the distortions of various hydrodynamic quantities, especially the energy and baryon densities, induced by energetic partons plowing through the medium.
 By studying the contribution from this medium response to the emission spectra of several identified hadron species we identify qualitative differences between the jet-induced modifications for mesons and net protons.
-However, due to their smallness, using experimental measurements of these effects at low collision energies to constrain parton energy loss and baryon transport in a baryon-charged medium will be a challenge.